swa2028/Chai_Code_Resume-html/README.md

-# Chai_Code_Resume-html
-# Single Page Resume using HTML
+# HTML Resume Page Assignment

-This project is a simple single-page resume website built using only HTML.
+This page is a simple single-page resume website built using only HTML.
 No CSS or JavaScript has been used, as per assignment requirements.

 # Features